 Before entering research, I was a design engineer at ABB and Alstom, working on maximizing the lifetime of high-temperature components and accelerating analysis methods for high-efficiency gas turbines.
 I was also a partner at a software consultancy, developing IT systems including infrastructure asset management and scoring of diving competitions (used twice at the Australian national championships in the 1990s).
 My first job was at a partner of Telstra designing the national telecommunications fault management system.
 I interned at General Motors Australia during my studies.

-I obtained degrees in science (computer science, applied mathematics) and mechanical engineering at Monash University (Melbourne), and a PhD from the ETH Zurich.
+I obtained degrees in science (computer science, applied mathematics) and mechanical engineering at Monash University in my home town of Melbourne, and a PhD from the ETH Zurich.
 I am a Senior member of the IEEE.